 Hurst-Euless-Bedford ISD provides a continuum of services for students who are eligible for special education.
 Services are designed for the successful implementation of each student's Individual Education Plan (IEP) in the least restrictive environment.
 The IEP outlines the specially designed instruction a student with disabilities receives as a result of his/her disability.

 Preschool Program for Children with Disabilities (PPCD)

-These services are designed to meet the needs of all children, ages 3-5, who are significantly delayed in one or more areas of development.
-The focus of instruction is to promote skill development in the areas of speech, language, self-help, socialization, cognition, pre-academics, and gross and fine motor skills.
+PPCD services are designed to meet the needs of children, ages 3-5, who have a significant delay in one or more areas of development.
+The focus of this service is to provide access to the Prekindergarten Guidelines or Kindergarten Texas Essential Knowledge and Skills using specially designed instruction as outlined in each student's IEP.
+The overall intent of the service is to promote skill development in the areas of speech, language, self-help, socialization, cognition, pre-academics, and gross and fine motor skills.

 Five-year-old children with IEPs receive full day services as kindergarten students.
-Major focus includes goals from general education and kindergarten Texas Essential Knowledge and Skills (TEKS).
 These services may be delivered in the school or community partnership setting, dependent upon the degree of developmental delay.

 Acquiring Communication Together-1 (ACT 1)

 ACT 1 is a classroom-based program implemented by Speech/Language Pathologists that provides speech and language remediation to 3- to 5-year-old students with severe articulation and language disorders.